AliGhaedrahmat/Fast-API-AI-WritingAssistant/README.md

 - `/textpersonalization`: Personalize content based on user preferences.
 - `/sentimentanalysis`: Analyze the sentiment of text.
 - `/emotionrecognition`: Recognize emotions in your text.

+## Acknowledgements

+- OpenAI for their GPT models.
+- [FastAPI] for building a fast and powerful API.